ayaahmedsbak82-dev/cat-vs-dog-ai/README.md

 - **Tools:** Python, AI Image Classification

 ## How it works
-The model learned the difference between cats and dogs by looking at their ears and faces.
+The model learned the difference between cats an'd dogs by looking at their ears and faces.

 ## Prediction Example
 Prediction: Cat 98% confidence